 There is a statutory duty to account separately for Local Authority housing provision.
 The HRA Income and Expenditure Statement shows in detail the income and expenditure on HRA services included in the Council Comprehensive Income and Expenditure Statement.
 It includes the major elements of Council housing revenue expenditure on maintenance, administration, capital financing costs, and major income sources such as rents.

-There was a surplus in 2016/17 on HRA services of £29.6 million (£96.3 million 2015/16).
+There was a surplus in 2017/18 on HRA services of £9.2m (£29.6m in 2016/17).

 Statement of Movement on the Housing Revenue Account Balance